Understanding the Microbiome With Dr. Brent Ridge

 Q: So how did this thinking inform actual products?

-A: Bloom Cream, the hero product in our probiotic line, is based on this idea.
-It’s like yogurt for your skin.
-With our Triple Milk Complex (goat milk, colostrum, and probiotic lysate), we created a lightweight moisturizer that not only promotes resiliency but also optimizes the nourishment of the skin’s native microbiome so that it can function to the best of its ability.
+A: Bloom Cream, our hero product, is based on this idea.
+We created a lightweight moisturizer that not only promotes resiliency but also optimizes the nourishment of the skin’s native microbiome so that it can function to the best of its ability.

 Q: Beekman 1802 is one of the few skincare brands to have its products certified Microbiome Friendly?
 How does that certification process work?